 Carbon monoxide toxicity due to faulty propane heaters has been associated with increased numbers of stillbirths and autolyzed full-term fetuses.
 Fetal tissues are cherry red; the sows do not appear affected.

 Japanese B encephalitis is an arthropod-borne disease that causes reproductive failure in pigs and encephalitis in people.
-The disease is reported primarily in southeast Asia, Indian subcontinent, Indonesia, and Australasian regions.
+The disease is reported primarily in southeast Asia, the Indian subcontinent, Indonesia, and Australasia.
 Infected litters can contain dead pigs of various sizes (including mummies), stillborn pigs, weak pigs, and pigs with CNS signs.
 Hydrocephalus and subcutaneous edema are the most common gross lesions.
 Diagnosis is confirmed by viral isolation and immunohistochemistry.
 Viral nucleic acid can be detected in tissue and blood samples using RT-PCR or nested RT-PCR.
 Pigs are the primary amplifying host for the virus and are vaccinated not only to prevent reproductive failure but also to prevent human infection.

 Porcine circovirus type 2 (PCV2) is found worldwide, is ubiquitous in pigs, and is associated with several conditions, including sporadic outbreaks of late-term abortions and term litters with increased numbers of dead piglets.
 The dead piglets vary from small, mummified fetuses to stillbirths.
 Nonmummified fetuses typically have a large amount of serosanguineous fluid in their body cavities.
 Microscopically, there is myocardial necrosis and/or fibrosis, and PCV2 is present in the heart and other tissues.
 The incidence of PCV2 reproductive failure is very low; when it occurs the problem soon disappears, perhaps because most pigs are naturally exposed and immune before being bred.